 Market and influencing factors

-According to the KION Group’s estimates, the material handling market – comprising industrial trucks, supply chain solutions, and related services – has expanded at a faster rate than real global economic growth in recent years (2015–2021), despite the impact of the coronavirus pandemic.
+According to the KION Group’s estimates, the material handling market – comprising industrial trucks, supply chain solutions, and related services – has expanded at a faster rate than real global economic growth in recent years (2017–2022), despite the impact of the coronavirus pandemic, the war in Ukraine, and ongoing disruption to supply chains.
 The value of the market has increased at an average annual rate of around 7 percent over that time.

-Of the relevant market volume, the KION Group estimates that around 60 percent is attributable to revenue from industrial trucks and related services, which make an important contribution to maintaining global and regional production and supply chains in all sectors.
+Of the relevant market volume, the KION Group estimates that around 60 percent is attributable to revenue from industrial trucks and related services, which play an important role in maintaining global and regional production and supply chains in all sectors.

 The remaining market volume is accounted for by supply chain solutions and services, the growth of which is fueled in no small part by the increasing automation and digitalization of production and logistics processes in various industries.

 The KION Group believes that these developments and trends are boosting demand for decentralized warehouse and logistics capacity in response to value chains and supply chains that are becoming increasingly fragmented as well as demand for smaller warehouses and micro-fulfillment solutions.
 Digitalization is increasing the connectivity and enhancing the big data functions of intralogistics solutions, thereby catering to the growing demand for everything from networked trucks and systems to predictive maintenance tools, self-monitoring trucks, virtual reality solutions, and automation.
-The KION Group believes that interest in automated and digital solutions has risen during the coronavirus pandemic because they contribute to the safety and resilience of intralogistics processes.
+The KION Group believes that interest in automated and digital solutions increased again in 2022 because they help to make intralogistics processes safer and more resilient.

 Historically, new business in the Industrial Trucks & Services market segment has shown a very strong correlation with the performance of broad economic indicators, such as gross domestic product and industrial output.
-By contrast, the Supply Chain Solutions market segment tends to be less cyclical owing to longer project cycles, often lasting for several years, and to the stable growth of e-commerce.
+By contrast, the Supply Chain Solutions market segment tends to be less cyclical owing to longer project cycles, often lasting for several years, and to the solid long-term demand for e-commerce fulfillment strategies.
 In both segments, the service business is generally more stable than the product or project business as it is linked to the installed base of trucks and systems over their entire lifetime.
 The economic situation is also affected by competition levels, exchange rates, and changes in commodity prices.
 Economic trends within individual customer sectors are another important factor.
 The significant sectors are manufacturing, the food industry, general merchandise and grocery wholesale and retail, logistics services, and pure e-commerce.

 Regulatory frameworks have a major impact on the business model, both in the Industrial Trucks & Services segment and in the Supply Chain Solutions segment.
 The products and services of subsidiaries in the KION Group have to comply with the specific legal requirements in their respective markets.
 Compliance with the different requirements has to be verified or certified.
 Many of the legal requirements are enshrined in product-specific standards and other norms (e.g. EN, ISO, and DIN).
 The KION Group’s management systems are oriented to these requirements.